shenyigang/shenyig/_pages/about.md

   - /about.html
 ---

 Hi!
-I am a PhD candidate at graduate school of frontier biosciences, Osaka University.
+I am a Posdoc at College of Chemistry and Chemical Engineering, Xiamen University.

 Research Interest
 ======
-* Better understand the basics and fundamentals of driving and manipulating particles in microfluidic devices.
+* Better understand the basics and fundamentals of fluidic dynamics at micro/nano scale.

-* Develop new, low-cost microfabrication techniques to produce reliable microfluidic devices.
+* Develop novel bioinspired microfluidic devices.

-* Explore implementing microfluidics technology in new biomedical applications that can benefit from the advantages it offers.
+* Explore implementing microfluidics technology in new biomedical and chemical applications that can benefit from the advantages it offers.

 Education Background
 ======
 * B.S. in China, Dalian Maritime University, 09/2010--07/2014
 * M.S. in China, Dalian Maritime University, 09/2014--03/2017
-* Ph.D in Japan, Osaka University, 10/2018-- In progress
+* Ph.D in Japan, Osaka University, 10/2018-- 09/2021
-* Student trainee in Japan, RIKEN, 10/2018-- In progress
+* Student trainee in Japan, RIKEN, 10/2018-- 09/2021
+* Posdoc in China, Xiamen University, 10/2018--In progress

 Research Experience
 ======
+* 2021-2022 Project: Explroe the confinement effects within nanochannels
 * 2019-2020	Project: Development of real-time detection and analysis system for metal particles in lubricating oil using glass microfluidic devices
 (Sasakawa Scientific Research Grant)
 * 2018-2019	Project: Biosensing and power generation robots using the anhydrobiotic chironomid for space exploring